x74353/KeyJerk-Reactions/README.md

 - Updated user interface and app icon<BR>
 - Closed source<BR>

+### 2.1 Update
+- KeyJerk Reactions now tries to apply macOS Reactions in the active/frontmost app
+- Added App Priorities section in Settings to define which apps to apply macOS Reactions in if active app is not using camera
+- Added Camera section in Settings to define camera name for external 3rd party camera (e.g., MX Brio)
+- Added Stats section in Settings to track most used macOS Reactions
+- Redesigned Settings window
+- Added additional error/alert messages
+- Resolved incompatibility with macOS Audio Extensions such as ARK from Rouge Amoeba
+- Added Documentation link in menu under Feedback/Suppot section

 ### Requirements
 - macOS Sonoma or later, and a Mac with [Apple silicon](https://support.apple.com/en-us/116943) or a Mac using [Continuity Camera](https://support.apple.com/en-us/102546) with iPhone 12 or later
 - macOS Accessibility Features access<BR>